pali-english/pali-english.github.io/README.md

 just because you speak a lot.
 One who is secure, free of enmity and fear,
 is said to be astute.

+    Na tena paṇḍito hoti,
+        Na: not
+        tena: by that, with that
+        paṇḍito: scholar, wise, learned
+        hoti: is, becomes

+    yāvatā bahu bhāsati;
+        yāvatā: as much as, just because
+        bahu: much, many, a lot
+        bhāsati: speaks, talks

+    Khemī averī abhayo,
+        Khemī: secure, safe, in peace
+        averī: free of enmity, without hate
+        abhayo: fearless, free from fear

+    “paṇḍito”ti pavuccati.
+        paṇḍito: scholar, wise, learned
+        ti: thus, therefore
+        pavuccati: is called, is said to be

 Na tāvatā dhammadharo,
 yāvatā bahu bhāsati;